porismltd/open-standards/docs/techniques.md

 ### Geographical data

 Data describing an area has little meaning if that area is not precisely defined.
-The county of [Nottinghamshire](http://id.esd.org.uk/neighbourhood/E10000024) largely excludes the major town/city of [Nottingham](http://id.esd.org.uk/neighbourhood/J01000067) ([see comparison](http://neighbourhoods.esd.org.uk/#?areaType=County&area=E10000024&overlayType=TOWNCITY&tab=Map)).
+The county of Nottinghamshire largely excludes the major town/city of Nottingham – [see comparison](http://neighbourhoods.esd.org.uk/#?areaType=County&area=E10000024&overlayType=TOWNCITY&tab=Map).
 Town centres within major cities or counties are often not defined in machine readable terms (or in any open way beyond a name).

-Unique identifiers (see (‘Important metadata properties’)[link to it]) are essential to give geographical data meaning.
+Unique identifiers – as mentioned in [Important metadata properties](#important-metadata-properties) – are essential to give geographical data meaning.
 The types of those identifiers show what kind of geographies you are talking about (administrative, statistical, electoral, health, education, parks, etc.).
-[Link to the big UK geographies diagram.](https://digitalblog.ons.gov.uk/2014/08/20/ons-api-understanding-geography/)
+A diagram showing the hierarchy of statistical geographies is available from [ONS Digital](https://digitalblog.ons.gov.uk/2014/08/20/ons-api-understanding-geography/), which makes the complex nature of these levels apparent.

-Administrative organisations need to be distinguished from the geographical areas they govern, although it is often correct to assume the spatial coverage of an organisation’s data is the area it governs.
+Administrative organisations need to be distinguished from the geographical areas they govern, although it is often correct to assume the spatial coverage of an organisation's data is the area it governs.

 If an area changes, for example because of changes enacted by the Local Government Boundary Commission for England ([LGBCE](https://www.lgbce.org.uk/)), it should be assigned a new unique identifier with corresponding boundary.
 Such changes can make data series hard to monitor over time, but they avoid incorrect comparisons being made over time of areas which might keep the same name but change boundaries.

 Geographies may be defined by sub-dividing statistics.
-In the UK the Office for National Statistics ([ONS](https://www.ons.gov.uk/)) defines output areas ([OAs](http://statistics.data.gov.uk/id/statistical-entity/E00)), which have up to about 150 households, for publishing detailed data.
+In the UK, the ONS defines output areas ([OAs](http://statistics.data.gov.uk/id/statistical-entity/E00)), which have up to about 150 households, for publishing detailed data.
 These areas are grouped into super output areas ([LSOAs](http://statistics.data.gov.uk/id/statistical-entity/E01) and [MSOAs](http://statistics.data.gov.uk/id/statistical-entity/E02)) for aggregating statistics.
 Some data is only published at these higher levels to avoid identifying individuals or households that could be exposed if the data were published at OA-level.
 The same area groupings are often used for defining the coverage of third party data.

 Understanding the relationships between area types allows aggregation and comparison of data.
 Areas of one type contain (i.e. are the parents of) or are contained by (i.e. are the children of) areas of another area type The diagram below shows a hierarchy of official UK statistical geographies relevant to local government.
 (Though it’s not a list of all the types of area available, it demonstrates the relationship between geographies.)